MITgcm/MITgcm/doc/getting_started/getting_started.rst

 The initial horizontal velocity components can be specified from binary files :varlink:`uVelInitFile` and :varlink:`vVelInitFile`.
-These files should contain 3D data ordered in an (x,y,r) fashion with k=1 as the first vertical level (surface level).
+These files should contain 3D data ordered in an (:math:`x,y,r`) fashion with k=1 as the first vertical level (surface level).
 If no file names are provided, the velocity is initialized to zero.
-The initial vertical velocity is always derived from the horizontal velocity using the continuity equation, even in the case of non-hydrostatic simulation (e.g., see :filelink:`verification/tutorial_deep_convection/input/`).
+The initial vertical velocity is always derived from the horizontal velocity using the continuity equation.
 In the case of a restart (from the end of a previous simulation), the velocity field is read from a pickup file (see :numref:`simulation_controls`) and the initial velocity files are ignored.

 +----------------------------------------+-----------+--------------------------------------------------+---------------------------------------------------------------------------------------------------------+
 | Parameter                              | Group     | Default                                          | Description                                                                                             |